 If you’d like more help and support with your writing, or perhaps you’re looking for people to share and discuss ideas with, then you may be interested in joining my online writing group.

-Here’s what some members have to say on their experiences:
+Here’s what some members have to say about their experiences:

 To join, just click the button below!

-Thanks for reading this guide on how to write a premise and write with a literary theme.
+Thanks for reading this guide on how to create a premise and write with a literary theme.